Blake-Madden/Wisteria-Dataviz/ImportingData.md

         });
 ```

-Missing data in a date column are imported as @c wxInvalidDateTime, so `wxDateTime::IsValid()` should be called when
+Missing data in a date column are imported as `wxInvalidDateTime`, so `wxDateTime::IsValid()` should be called when
 working with imported values.
 Also, any parsing errors (from malformed input) while imporing dates are logged
 (via `wxLogWarning()`).